Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting

 Then 1 May 2010 00:00 and 1 May 2010 00:12 would form a run in which each time has at least one SHARP vector, and 1 May 2010 00:24 and 1 May 2010 00:36 would form a run in which no time has a SHARP vector.
 For each run, we computed its start time (the earliest time in the run), its end time (the last time in the run), and its duration (the difference between the start and end times).
 These runs are visualized in Figure~\ref{fig:run_length_vs_start_time}.
 In the figure, each dot represents one run of times.
-A run is blue if it consists exclusively of times that lie within the lifetime of some HARP; a run is orange if it only contains times that do not have that property.
+A run is blue if it consists exclusively of times with at least one SHARP vector; a run is orange if it only contains times that do not have a SHARP vector.
 The first coordinate of a dot is the start time of the corresponding run, while the second coordinate is the run’s duration in days.
-Orange runs should not be used as there is no HARP data for them and no way to impute it.
-It seems reasonable to train a model with at least a few months’ worth of data; there are only two blue runs that could be divided into training sets with that much data, the two runs whose lengths are over 1,000 days.
+Orange runs should not be used, as there is no HARP data for them and no way to impute it.
+It seems reasonable to train a model with at least several months’ worth of data; there are only two blue runs that could be divided into training sets with that much data, the two runs whose lengths are over 1,000 days.